 - Four-star Euro NCAP safety rating

-Larger and more spacious, the latest Panda features more rounded styling than its predecessor and is designed to be the most practical and versatile version yet.
-Offered with a fantastic choice of petrol and diesel engines in either two, three or four-cylinder layout, the Panda is highly economical and offers great no-frills transport.
-The interior is stylish and reasonably well made and although rear passengers get slightly less legroom than in the Volkswagen up! or Kia Picanto, unique features such as the folding front seat do make up for it.
-The Panda is also great fun to drive around town and if you opt for one of the twin-cylinder TwinAir models, owners are exempt from paying road tax.
+The interior is stylish and reasonably well made, and although rear-seat passengers have slightly less legroom than in a Volkswagen up! or Kia Picanto, unique features such as a folding front seat more than make up for this.
+The Panda is also great fun to drive around town and if you choose one of the two-cylinder TwinAir petrol models, you won't have to pay any road tax.

 - Impressive on and off-road